Configure Relution

 docker logs -f relution

-You can also verify files are being created by checking your object storage backend (e.g., via the SeaweedFS web UI or your cloud provider’s console).
+Files being created can also be verified by checking the object storage backend (e.g., via the SeaweedFS web UI or the cloud provider’s console).

 Important Notes